What Are The Disadvantages of Google Keep?

 For example, you can’t add bullet points to your notes or structure your text like other tools can.

-Additionally, if you want to create detailed, well-structured notes with varying hierarchal levels, Google Keep’s lack of formatting options may feel restrictive.
+Additionally, if you want to create detailed, well-structured notes with varying hierarchical levels, Google Keep’s lack of formatting options may feel restrictive.

 I suggest using Google Keep in addition to Google Docs or Google Sheets for more thorough note-taking.